Your powers to issue fixed penalty notices for environmental offences including litter, graffiti and fly-posting.

 Dealing with fly-posting

 As a parish council, you can only issue FPNs against the person who put up the posters.
-You can’t issue FPNs to other people who may benefit from the fly-posting, eg a club owner whose event is being promoted.
+You can’t issue FPNs to other people who may benefit from the fly-posting, such as a club owner whose event is being promoted.

 Your district council can take action against the beneficiaries so you should give them any information you have.